icicleio/docs/docs/meta.md

+## Documentation status
+While there is a lot of useful information in these pages, this documentation is far from finished.
+If you run across any issues, please [create an issue on GitHub](https://github.com/icicleio/docs/issues/new) describing the problem or [submit a pull request](https://github.com/icicleio/docs#fork-destination-box).
+Pages may be deleted or moved without notice until the documentation is more complete.

+## Syntax and conventions
 This documentation uses several conventions to help explain concepts and document APIs.

+*Italic* and **bold** type face are used to provide emphasis, as you might expect.

 `Monospace text` is used for class names, function names, and variable names.
 It is also used for text that should be typed verbatim in the terminal.